 Using a wireless connection, you are able to upload pictures to the world wide web and move documents to other compatible devices near quite readily.

-For many camera fans, especially the beginners, the Canon EOS Rebel T6 is on a bit expensive end in regards to cost.
+For many camera fans, especially beginners, the Canon EOS Rebel T6 is a bit expensive to cost.
 As this camera is majorly for individuals having little to no previous understanding of cameras, we believe it could be slightly better priced.

 So, which is the best Canon EOS Rebel T6 or the T5?

-Well, if you have the budget, I will definitely recommend you to go with the Canon Rebel T6.
-With added WiFi and NFC it is a must try out.
+If you have the budget, I will definitely recommend you go with the Canon Rebel T6.
+With added WiFi and NFC, it is a must-try out.
 However, if you are not aiming to spend high, Canon EOS Rebel T5 should be your pick.

 I hope you enjoyed the comparison of T5 vs T6.
 If you have any doubts, feel free to comment them below.
 For more updates like this, keep visiting Photographybywren.com.